 My research centers on the effects of World War II’s violence on the intellectual history of postwar France and Western Europe.
-In my first book project, I relate the history of a movement of prominent Nazi concentration camp survivors who engaged in a decade-long campaign against the continued existence of the “concentration camp universe” in the postwar world.
+In my first book, Political Survivors: The Resistance, the Cold War, and the Fight Against Concentration Camps After 1945 (Cornell University Press, 2019), I relate the history of a movement of prominent Nazi concentration camp survivors who engaged in a decade-long campaign against the continued existence of the “concentration camp universe” in the postwar world.
 Declaring themselves “natural specialists” in human suffering by virtue of their past bodily experiences, these men and women put the Soviet Gulag on trial and conducted on-the-ground investigations from Spain to China to French Algeria, pioneering a visceral language of opposition to forced labor and political detention that shaped the development of global human rights activism.
 My book uses the movement’s rich and at times troubling history to explore broader questions about the relationship between traumatic memory and political action in the aftermath of atrocity.
 I have also published articles on torture, terror and sexual politics during France’s Algerian War, including an essay that received the inaugural Lawrence R. Schehr Memorial Award.

 - “From Auschwitz to Algeria: The Mediterranean Limits of the French Anti-Concentration Camp Movement, 1952-1959.”
 In French Mediterraneans:Transnational and Imperial Histories, edited by Patricia Lorcin and Todd Shepard.
 Lincoln: University of Nebraska Press, 2016.